cnktran/Reinforcement-Learning-Approach-to-Packet-Routing-on-a-Dynamic-Network/readme.md

 # Dynamic Routing

 ## Project Description:
-To test various packet routing algorithms on a dynamic network, we create a simulation dynamic network simulation that calls upon a router to determines paths for each packet according to one routing algorithm.
-For this project in particular, we explore shortest path via Dijkstra's algorithm, shortest path via Floyd-Warshall's algorithm, Q-learning, and Deep Q Learning.
+In order to test the performance of various routing algorithms on a dynamic network, we create a packet routing simulation on a network that updates discretely over a series of time steps.

-In one episode of the simulation, edges are randomly chosen to disappear and be restored at every time step.
-Furthermore, edge weights fluctuate mimicking a sinusoid.
-At the beginning of the episode, a number of packets (the network load) is generated on the network with a random start and destination node.
-Throughout the episode, every time a packet is delivered, a new one is initalized a number of time steps later.
-When a set number of packets have been generated and delivered, the episode ends and packet delivery time as well as network congestion is measured.
+Throughout one episode of the simulation, edges are randomly chosen to disappear and be restored at each time step.
+In addition, edge weights fluctuate in a sinusoidal manner throughout the episode.
+At the beginning of each episode, a number of packets (the network load) is generated on the network, each with a random start and destination node.
+Every time a packet is delivered, a new one is initialized some number of time steps later.
+Once a set number of packets have been generated and delivered on the network, the episode ends.
+Average packet delivery time and various measures of network congestion are then calculated.

+The simulation calls upon a router to determine paths for each packet according to one routing algorithm.
+For this project in particular, we explore shortest path via Dijkstra's algorithm, shortest path via Floyd-Warshall's algorithm, Q-learning via various reward functions, and Deep Q Learning.

 ## Requirements:
 - NetworkX
 - FFmpeg (for animating)
 - Matplotlib

-## Version Shortest Path
-Contains routing using shortest path via both Dijkstra and Floyd-Warshall.

-### Files:
-- Animator.py
-- dynetwork.py
-- router.py
-- Packet.py
-- Stat_Simulator.py
-- Statistics.py
-- UpdateEdges.py

-### File Descriptions:
-- Animator.py
-    - Takes images in directory network_images and creates animation.mp4.
-Edit here for animation details (fps, size, etc.)
-- dynetwork.py
-    - Defines network object which contains information on the packets, deliveries, and rejections.
-- Packet.py
-    - Defines packet object.
-- router.py
-    - Determines next step taken by each packet on the network.
-Calls Dijkstra/Floyd-Warshall.
-- Stat_Simulator.py
-    - Version of Simulator.py to be used with Statistics.py.
-- Statistics.py
+- OpenAI Gym
-    - Runs simulation multiple times to view effects of changing network load on delivery time and congestion.
-- UpdateEdges.py
+- PyTorch
-    - Contains functions for dynamic edge change.

-### Usage:
-- To perform individual simulations, open Simulator.py and edit parameters at the bottom of the file before running.
-- To perform a meta-simulation across multiple network loads, open Statistics.py and edit parameters at the top of the file before running.
-Make sure to set plot_opt = False.
-You can determine which network loads you want to test by changing the values in the list network_load = [1000, 3000, 5000, 7000, 9000].
-You can plot results in terms of average delivery time, average queue size, and maximum queue size.

 ---

-## Version Q-Learning
+## Shortest Path & Q-Learning
-Contains routing using Q-Learning.
+Contains routing using Q-Learning, implemented in a Gym environment.
+Contains the option to also run Shortest Path (either Dijkstra or Floyd-Warshall) on the same network for comparison purposes.

 ### Files
 - dynetwork.py
 - our_agent.py
 - our_env.py
 - Packet.py
-- Q_Routing.py
+- QLSimulationWithSP.py
-- Q_Routing_NLs.py
+- rewardsComparison.py
 - UpdateEdges.py

 ### File Descriptions: